⚠️ Attention Local SEO Pros and Local Marketers

 This is called keyword gap analysis, and it helps you discover ranking opportunities that you didn’t have before.

-If you’re looking for a tool to do this, try BiQ’s Rank Tracking Tool.
+If you’re looking for a tool to do this, try BiQ’s Rank Intelligence Tool.
 All you need to do is enter the competitor’s domain and you’ll see a bunch of keywords they are ranking for in their “Keywords” tab.

 Now, here’s a tool that lets you see whether you’ve had any success with the keyword you’ve used.
 It’s the Google Search Console.